-- 8. You agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure which are made under them for Legislation, the University's Statutes, Regulations, Policies and Codes of Practice and Exam Regulations.
-They include: - the University's Code of Discipline under Statute XI.
-This sets out behaviour which is considered unacceptable by students and which may result in disciplinary action; - other regulations concerning your studies, residence, conduct and behaviour: examples are the ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and - c. the Student Responsibility Agreement ('SRA') setting out standards of behaviour required of students during any pandemic (including Covid-19), epidemic or local health emergency, which all students are required to comply with as a condition of being permitted access to in-person teaching and facilities.
-The term 'SRA' includes any University code of behaviour or similar requirement, as updated from time to time, which sets out behaviour required of students during any pandemic, epidemic or local health emergency.
-The University will decide, before commencement of each academic year, whether an SRA is required.
-The University may also decide to put an SRA in place at any point if a pandemic, epidemic or local health emergency arises or has already arisen.
-If an SRA is in force then the University may take disciplinary action for breaches of required behaviours. - 9.
+- 8. You agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure that are made under them.
+Links to these on the University website are available at the Governance and Planning 'Legislation' pages and the Examination Regulations search page.
+They include: - a. the University's Code of Discipline under Statute XI.
+This sets out behaviour which is considered unacceptable by students and which may result in disciplinary action; - b. other regulations concerning your studies, residence, conduct and behaviour: examples are regulations relating to examinations, the ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and - c. any Health and Safety Instructions ('HSI') setting out standards of behaviour required of students during any pandemic (including Covid-19), epidemic or local health emergency.
+The term 'HSI' includes any University code, policy or guidance, as introduced or updated from time to time, which sets out behaviour required of students during any pandemic, epidemic or local health emergency.
+You are required to comply with any HSI as a condition of being permitted access to in-person teaching and facilities and failure to comply may result in loss of that access and/or disciplinary action. - 9.
 The key provisions which you need to be aware of are summarised in your Student Handbook and in this agreement. - 10.
-You agree that the University may take disciplinary action against you for breach of its Statutes and Regulations and the Statements and Codes of Policy, Practice and Procedure, including the Code of Discipline.
+You agree that the University may take disciplinary action against you for breach of its Statutes and Regulations and the Statements and Codes of Policy, Practice and Procedure, including the Code of Discipline and any HSI.
 Such action would take place under the appropriate procedure and could result in sanctions including suspension or expulsion.